sanju17-prog/drf_jwt_and_more/README.md

 - Admin interface for managing students
 - Throttling for anonymous and authenticated users
 - Custom throttling for specific APIs
+- Use django-filter to filter querysets based on specified criteria.

 ## Installation